qoherent/ria-hub-docs/docs/content/.Installation/run-as-service-in-ubuntu.en-us.md

 Change the user, home directory, and other required startup values.
 Change the PORT or remove the -p flag if default port is used.

-Enable and start Gitea at boot:
+Enable and start RIA Hub at boot:

 ```
 sudo systemctl enable gitea
 sudo systemctl start gitea
 ```

-If you have systemd version 220 or later, you can enable and immediately start Gitea at once by:
+If you have systemd version 220 or later, you can enable and immediately start RIA Hub at once by:

 ```
 sudo systemctl enable gitea --now